Aliaksandra-Leanovich/advanced-react/README.md

 In case if we have 2 element in 1 component and need to do different id we will do id={`${id}-name`} and `${id}-email`} thsn do several const id2 = useId()

 #### 8. useCallback as Ref

+What happens in case we have this use effect in place and the input is not mounted yet, so it is going to be null.
+The solution is in the code